Last updated January 4, 2024

 Now, which of these interfaces should you choose?
 That depends largely on the type of application and computer system.
-For example, most of today's systems lack PCI slots.
 What’s important is that ASIO 2.0 (PC) or Core Audio (Mac) compatible drivers are available for whatever audio device you have set your sights on.
 These drivers serve to achieve very low latency on both platforms and are therefore highly recommended.
-Particularly when working with VST instruments and auditioning the recording signal via the software, driver-induced delay may not exceed a few milliseconds; anything higher is noticeable and quite annoying.
+Particularly, when working with VST instruments and auditioning the recording signal via the software, driver-induced delay may not exceed a few milliseconds; anything higher is noticeable and quite annoying.
 Alongside a well-configured and powerful system, the audio card’s driver is one of the most vital components of a good DAW.
 It takes both to attain latency as low as 1.5 ms.

 Operating systems for Apple computers

 We generally recommend the current version of Apple's operating system.
-Unless noted otherwise in the system requirements of a specific product, this version is best suited for current Steinberg products.
+Unless noted otherwise in the system requirements of a specific product or in the compatibility charts published in the Help Center, this version is best suited for current Steinberg products.